Saturday, October 13, 2012

 An album that starts incredibly strongly but then looses its focus, magical chemistry and, ultimately, appeal.
 Seven great songs and five fair to middlin' ones do not a masterpiece make.

-84.58 on the Fishscales = a solid four star album, B; a nice addition to any progressive music collection.
+84.58 on the Fishscales = B-/a nice 3.5 star album; a nice addition to any progressive music collection that is recommended for its first half.

 MATTHEW PARMENTER Astray